sudoyashi/da_cabby/docs/_posts/2022-03-03-bikecarbvacleaks.markdown

    3. Intake hoses
    4. Exhaust system
    5. Carburetors, throttle body, etc. (throttle cable included)
-4. Disconnect your accessories
-   1. Alternator
+4. Remove alternator belt
-5. Disconnect cooling system
+5. Disconnect the cooling system
    1. By now the coolant should have drained out from the head flange.
 6. Removing the remaining timing components
    1. SET YOUR TIMING TO TDC
    2. Remove the timing belt

-The process is very similar to and engine swap.
+The process is very similar to an engine swap.
 Disconnect everything that is connected to the engine head.
 Once that's done, remove the head itself

 - Remove the valve cover
 - Remove the 10 head bolts,
   - When removing the head, we want to avoid warping as much as possible
-  - The order we remove isn't nearly is crucial as installation, but due diligence never hurt in this process
+  - The order we remove isn't nearly as crucial as installation, but due diligence never hurt in this process
   - Start from the outside and work your way in,
-    - Break each bolt as necessary by hand
+    - Using a breaker bar, break loose each bolt by hand
     - Electric impact wrench to do the rest of the work
   - Store the bolts safely.
 I'm reusing mine since they're relatively new.
 - Once removed, confirm all other connections are free.

 Have a place to put the head, make sure it's free of contaminants.

-- Lift the head square off the block and place it down gently.
+- Lift the head straight off the block and place it down gently.

 Congrats, the head is off.
 Now it's time to do some inspection up close.